 You can also predict employee loyalty by having a written job description that reflects the qualities of the most successful employees in your company.

 Logically, if you keep your best customers, they’ll work with you for an extended time; therefore, the retention rate of customers is a crucial metric for your business success because it describes how likely your customers are to make referrals to your business.
 You can track this metric by implementing an electronic database or using a software package that automatically sends weekly customer reports.

 In marketing, attrition is the management of customers who no longer wish to do business with you.
-One way to measure your loss of customers is utilizing a unique method that measures the attrition rate of each customer twice, then compares these numbers from one period to the next period.
+One way to measure your loss of customers is by utilizing a unique method that measures the attrition rate of each customer twice, then compares these numbers from one period to the next.
 Salespeople can use this metric to figure out why customers are leaving.
 For example, if attrition is high, they should investigate the reasons for the customer’s decision to leave or look for opportunities in their products or services that will cause customers to stay.

 Customer Acquisition Cost

 The cost in dollars it takes to acquire a new customer.
 For example, if your monthly marketing budget is $10,000 and you could buy 1,000 customers at $100 each (based on the average lifetime value of a customer), your customer acquisition cost would be $100,000 per month.
 Another way to calculate the customer acquisition cost is by dividing the monthly marketing budget by the monthly number of customers acquired.

 Customer Lifetime Value

 The customer lifetime value (LTV) is the total amount of money you expect to receive from sales to a particular customer throughout their lifetime with the business.